kubrickfr/avsc-wiki/API.md

   + `importHook(path, kind, cb)` {Function} Function called to load each file.
-    The default will look up the files in the local file-system and load them via `fs.readFile`. `kind` is one of `'idl'`, `'protocol'`, or `'schema'` depending on the kind of import requested.
+    The default will look up the files in the local file-system and load them via `fs.readFile`. `kind` is one of `'idl'`, `'protocol'`, or `'schema'` depending on the kind of import requested. *In the browser, no default is provided.*
 + `cb(err, attrs)` {Function} Callback.
 If an error occurred, its `path` property will contain the path to the file which caused it.